xgenvn/ResourceExplorer/README.md

 The zip file will be located at {base_path}/core/packages/.

 ##CONTACT
-About commercial consult and feature-more request, feel free to contact xgenvn@gmail.com
+About commercial consult and feature-more request, feel free to contact me.